 When your strategy means you are managing in an uncertain environment, this approach provides a useful guide to monitoring change, anticipating problems and knowing when to refine and update your strategy.
 It describes External Predictive Indicators that help you to monitor change during uncertain times.

-To help you manage in uncertain times, this paper introduces fourteen indicators for the economic climate.
+This paper introduces fourteen indicators for the economic climate.
 These fourteen indicators are used by smart organisations to avoid problems during the economic crisis and to prepare for recovery.
-It is a small part of the Fourth Generation Balanced Scorecard approach.
-This paper introduces:

 - Nine Key Performance Indicators (KPIs) to avoid problems in your organisation

 - Five External Predicting Indicators (EPIs) to help you anticipate change and recovery in the economic conditions.

 You are probably familiar with KPIs: Key Performance Indicators.
 The nine organisational KPIs (Key Performance Indicators) have been chosen to help you monitor the health and performance of your organisation.
 The focus is on leading indicators, so you can anticipate problems when managing in an uncertain environment, so you can do something about them, before it is critical.